 More than 2% owners of "S" corporations are treated as self-employed individuals for the purpose of deducting health insurance premiums.
 The deduction is limited to the amount of wages paid to you by the "S" corp.
-You can still claim this deduction whether wages.
-This is not subject to Social Security and Medicare taxes if either (i) you are the sole employee of the "S" corp or (ii) the "S" corp provides health insurance to all non-owner employees as well.
-The "S" corp then deducts the amount of insurance premiums as employee compensation on its own return.
-Finally, the more than 2% "S" corp shareholder takes a personal deduction for self-employment health insurance costs.
+You can still claim this deduction whether you purchase your policy as an individual or through the business, but the "S" corp must pay the premiums to be able to claim the deduction.
+Therefore, if you purchase your plan individually, the "S" corp must reimburse you for the premiums. than 2% "S" corp shareholder takes a personal deduction for self-employment health insurance costs.

 It is also important to note that the Affordable Care Act (ACA) imposes penalties on "S" corps who offer health plans that fail to comply with certain market reforms.
 This includes health plans that reimburse employees for the cost of individual health insurance premiums.
 These penalties do not apply to "S" corporations with only one employee.
+Currently, the

-Currently, the ACA market reform penalties will not be enforced as to "S" corporations under IRS Notice 2015-17, which provides that taxpayers may rely on IRS Notice 2008-1 unless and until additional guidance provides otherwise.
+ACA market reform penalties will not be enforced as to "S" corporations under IRS Notice 2015-17, which provides that taxpayers may rely on IRS Notice 2008-1 unless and until additional guidance provides otherwise.
 Shareholders will want to check each tax year and make sure that Notice 2008-1 still applies.

-Also keep in mind that an above the-line deduction is not allowed for any calendar month in which the shareholder is eligible to participate in any subsidized health plan maintained by any other employer of the shareholder or of the spouse of the shareholder.
+Also keep in mind that an abovethe-line deduction is not allowed for any calendar month in which the shareholder is eligible to participate in any subsidized health plan maintained by any other employer of the shareholder or of the spouse of the shareholder.